BarbyKelly/project-5/README.md

 - Background image by the Developer

-- Logo image created with Developers kids
+- Logo image created together with Developers kids, using Wireframe and our own photos/art

 ## Color